Oberheim DMX MIDI Upgrade Installation

 memory when the power is off and, unlike the old battery,

-does not require charging,
+does not require charging, and should last much longer.

 - Double-check the installation and make sure all the ribbon cables are plugged in correctly.